Hoosat-Oy/htn-core-lib/README.md

 # JavaScript Data Primitives Library for Hoosat

-**PLEASE NOTE: This project is under heavy development and is not production ready**

 Based on the popular [Bitcore library](https://github.com/bitpay/bitcore) developed by BitPay for the Bitcoin, Hoosatcore library provides primitives for interfacing with the Hoosat network.

 ## Get Started